-Chiefs owner: KC knew of 3 incidents involving Kareem Hunt

-KANSAS CITY, Mo.
-(AP) — Chiefs chairman Clark Hunt said the organization was aware of three separate off-field incidents that led to the release of star running back Kareem Hunt, including the alleged assault in a Cleveland hotel that was captured on a security camera.
+Chiefs owner ‘shocked’ by video of Hunt that led to release

+In his first comments since the incident nine days ago, the team’s owner also said that the Chiefs were aware of two other offseason incidents involving Hunt, but not the extent of them.

-The team’s owners also said after Kansas City clinched a playoff berth with a 27-24 overtime victory over the Ravens on Sunday that the NFL was made aware of each of the cases.
+“We’d had some issues with Kareem not being truthful with what happened that night (in Cleveland) and we really felt in everybody’s interest we head in another direction,” Clark Hunt explained after Kansas City clinched a playoff berth with a 27-24 overtime victory over the Baltimore Ravens on Sunday.

-One of the incidents occurred in January at a downtown Kansas City nightclub and the other happened in June at a resort in Ohio.
-No charges were filed in any of the three cases.
+The other two incidents occurred in January at a downtown Kansas City nightclub and in June at an Ohio resort.
+No criminal charges were filed in any of the cases, and Clark Hunt said all of them were referred to the NFL for investigation.
+The league did not hand down any punishment until TMZ Sports posted the security footage from the Cleveland hotel, at which point Hunt was put on the NFL’s exempt list.

-Kareem Hunt was released nine days ago, shortly after TMZ Sports posted video of him shoving and kicking the woman in Cleveland.
-He also was placed on the commissioner’s exempt list, which means he could not play in games even if a team signed him.

 Most Read Sports Stories